jliias/VendingMachine/README.md

 # VendingMachine

+**VendingMachineLibrary** : class library of VendingMachine

+**VendingMachineLibraryTests** : unit tests for VendingMachineLibrary

+**VendingConsole** : Simple example app using VendingMachineLibrary (not polished, just for testing purposes)

 ## Class: VendingMachine
 Adds Items to the dictionary.
 Updates inventory when items are added or bought.
 Handles money using MoneyHandler class.
 Uses Logger to log actions (information, warning, error).